 He said those who carried out the Internal Revenue Service's (IRS) actions would be held responsible.

 Mr Obama spoke after a treasury department report placed the blame on "ineffective management" at the agency.

 The US attorney general earlier ordered an FBI inquiry into the IRS conduct before the 2012 presidential election.

 Eric Holder told a news conference that agents would determine if any laws had been broken.

-The actions of tax officers, if not criminal, were "certainly outrageous and unacceptable", Mr Holder added.'Inappropriate criteria'
+The actions of tax officers, if not criminal, were "certainly outrageous and unacceptable", Mr Holder added.

 The IRS had used key words such as "Tea Party" and "Patriot" to subject applications by groups seeking tax-exempt status for extra scrutiny.